pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Age-Based Distribution Triggers

-Many dynasty trusts include age-based distribution triggers that provide beneficiaries with increasing access to trust assets as they mature.
+Many Legacy trusts include age-based distribution triggers that provide beneficiaries with increasing access to trust assets as they mature.
 This section covers distribution schedules, trigger events, and documentation requirements.

 #### Distribution Schedule